2023 UST Growling Tigers basketball team: Recruiting class

+The National Basketball Training Center (NBTC) is a grassroots program in the Philippines that develops and ranks outstanding players from high schools who compete in a five month-long nationwide youth basketball tournament.
+The program has enabled local coaches to recruit skilled players to play collegiate basketball.

+Since 2014, the SLAM Rising Stars Classic holds a yearly exhibition game that serves as a platform to showcase the talents of twenty-four of the best high school players from Metro Manila in front of coaches, scouts and media.

 Coaching changes

-On January 26, 2023, The Varsitarian, UST's student publication, reported that Bal David had resigned as the team's head coach, six months after taking on the position.
+On January 26, 2023, The Varsitarian, UST's student publication, reported that Bal David had resigned as the team's head coach, just six months after taking on the position.
 The Tigers have had two coaching changes since the training bubble controversy in 2020.
 David replaced Jino Manansala and was appointed coach with only two months of preparation before the start of the 85th season of the UAAP.
 The team managed to get only a single win in the 14-game tournament under him.

 "Let's just put it this way.
 I'm destined to fail."